mihirchronicles/mihirchronicles.github.io/content/notes/on-values.md

 - **20s are for explorations.
 30s are for execution.** Don't waste it.
 - **Find people who energize you and make you want to conquer the world.** Go be friends with them.
 - **The energy you put out in the world, you get back.**
+- **Beware over-delegation and being too far from the details.**
+- **Doom scrolling and reading too much drowns out your inner voice.** Lean more towards action.